-- 1. For a roadway location that is currently operating at an acceptable LOS but would operate at an unacceptable LOS in 2040, the entire cost of improving that segment or intersection is allocated to new development if there is moderate to no increase in through traffic.
+- For a roadway location that is currently operating at an acceptable LOS but would operate at an unacceptable LOS in 2040, the entire cost of improving that segment or intersection is allocated to new development if there is moderate to no increase in through traffic.
 This approach is suitable in a large urban region with many adjacent jurisdictions where each jurisdiction must mitigate local problems to which regional through traffic contributes.
-This method was used to allocate costs for roadway improvement projects numbers 1 through 3, 5, and 6. - 2.
-For a roadway location that currently does not meet the City's LOS standards (an existing deficiency), the percent cost share for new development in Hercules is equal to the number of new trips at that location that have either their origin or destination within the City divided by all trips on that roadway, both from existing and new development (including through traffic).
-This method was used to allocate costs for the improvement at San Pablo Avenue and Linus Pauling Drive (Project #4).
+This method was used to allocate costs for roadway improvement projects numbers 1 through 5. - For a roadway location that currently does not meet the City's LOS standards (an existing deficiency), the percent cost share for new development in Hercules is equal to the number of new trips at that location that have either their origin or destination within the City divided by all trips on that roadway, both from existing and new development (including through traffic).

-2.4.2 Bicycle and Pedestrian Projects
+2.5.2 Bicycle and Pedestrian Projects

 Bicycle and pedestrian improvements are localized improvements serving trips that most often have their origin or destination within Hercules rather than serving through trips.
 Lack of bicycle and pedestrian facilities is an existing deficiency in the City; hence the improvements will benefit both existing and future residents.
-Since the improvements will serve the existing and future bicycle and pedestrian demand, the cost of those projects allocated to new development will equal the new development's proportional share of the total future development (existing plus new development)

-in Hercules (measured in Dwelling Unit Equivalents).
+Since the improvements will serve the existing and future bicycle and pedestrian demand, the cost of those projects allocated to new development will equal the new development's proportional share of the total future development (existing plus new development) in Hercules (measured in Dwelling Unit Equivalents).
 This method was used to allocate costs for the bicycle and pedestrian improvements described in Table 5.

-2.4.3 Transit Improvements
+2.5.3 Transit Improvements